Searching the Address Field

 The system maps abbreviated address terms to known full address terms and vice-versa.
 For example:

-Use the SAME operator because it specifies that terms joined by the operator be in the same address.
+Use the SAME operator because it specifies that terms joined by the operator be in the same address and not just in the same field.
 Using the SAME operator restricts your search.

-For example, the search query IBM SAME NY retrieves records that contain these two terms in the Addresses field of a Full Record.
+For example, the search query IBM SAME NY retrieves records that contain these two terms in the Addresses field (or the Reprint Address field) of a Full Record.
 For instance:

 Use the AND operator to broaden your search across all addresses within a record.